dart-lang/language/accepted/future-releases/static-extension-methods/design-document.md

 - Otherwise, the single most-specific extension's member is invoked with the extension's type parameters bound to the types found by inference, and with `this ` bound to the receiver.

 - An extension method can be invoked explicitly using the syntax `ExtensionName(object).method(args)`.
-Type arguments can be applied to the extension explicitly as well, `MyList<Object>(listOfString).quickSort()`.
+Type arguments can be applied to the extension explicitly as well, `MyList<String>(listOfString).quickSort()`.
 Such an invocation overrides all extension resolution.
 It is a compile-time error if `ExtensionName` would not apply to the `object.method(args)` invocation if it was in scope.

 - The override can also be used for extensions imported with a prefix (which are not otherwise in scope): `prefix.ExtensionName(object).method(args)`.

 - An invocation of an extension method throws if the receiver is `null` unless the `on` type has a trailing `?`.
 With NNBD types, the invocation throws if the receiver is `null` and the instantiated `on` type of the selected extension does not accept `null`.
 (In most cases, this case can be excluded statically, but not for unsafely nullable types like `int*`).

 - Otherwise an invocation of an extension method runs the instance method with `this` bound to the receiver and with type variables bound to the types found by type inference (or written explicitly for an override invocation).

-- Inside an extension member, the current extension is considered more specific than any other extension, so if it applies to an invocation, then it doesn't matter which other extensions also apply.

-- Inside an *instance* extension member,:

-  - invocations on `this` check the current extension's members *before* the `on` type members.
-  - in every other way the static type of `this ` is the `on` type.
+The static type of `this` is the `on` type of the extension.

-  - A `super` invocations is an invocation on `this` allowing only members of the `on` type.
-No extension methods apply, from the current extension or any other.
+- Inside an instance extension member, extension members accessed by unqualified name are treated as extension override accesses on `this`.
+Otherwise invocations on `this` are treated as any other invocations on the same static type.

 ## Variants